sneakybikimeh/CS2-Practice_GUI/README.md

 5. Your console should now display the GUI; otherwise you must have a path issue and the file did not load correctly.

+# Customization
+If you want to modify stuff in this config, I would recommend you to use practice_gui_user.cfg, you will find some documentation on how to do so, modifying the practice_gui.cfg will probably break the GUI in many ways.

 # Usage
 - A self explanatory documentation will be displayed on the GUI in your console under this format :